theneva/dissertation/src/components/interview-presentation.md

 ### Selecting a case: FINN.no

 FINN.no is Norway's leading actor in the online classified ads market, with several hundred thousand visitors unique visitors per week^[http://www.tnslistene.no/?list_id=1&week=16&year=2016&report=day&metric=historic].
 FINN.no was an early adopter of the microservice pattern, and currently have more than 300 microservices.
 At the time of writing, they are currently in the process of migrating their entire platform to a uniform Deployment Strategy.
-This makes them an interesting case to study, and so two interviews were conducted to learn about what they, representing the industry as a whole, deem important in a Deployment Strategy.
+This makes them an highly relevant case to study, and so two interviews were conducted to learn about what they, representing the industry as a whole, deem important in a Deployment Strategy.
 The following two of FINN's teams are of particular interest.

 Team Cloud IO is responsible for maintaining and developing the infrastructure at FINN, and plays a large part in the initiative to migrate the entire organisation to containers.
 Team Cloud IO loosely defined the requirements for an organisation-wide uniform Deployment Automation strategy, and carries out the work of helping teams migrate their services to containers.